OpenCBM/nibtools/readme.txt

 	   -aw: Align all tracks to the longest run of unformatted data.
 	   -ag: Align all tracks to the longest gap between sectors.
 	   -a0: Align all tracks to sector 0.
-	   -as: Align all tracks to the longest sync mark.
+	   -as: Align all tracks to the longest sync mark (needed for UXB/Melbourne House protection)
 	   -aa: Align all tracks to the longest run of any one byte (autogap).
 	   -an: Align all tracks to the raw data as found (not normally used).